SEO Audit Services: What a Professional Audit Covers and Why You Need One

 How long does a professional SEO audit take?

 A basic audit can be completed in one to two weeks.
-Comprehensive audits typically take two to four weeks, depending on website size and complexity.
-Enterprise audits may take four to six weeks or longer.
+Comprehensive audits typically take two to four weeks depending on website size and complexity.
+Enterprise audits for large websites may take four to six weeks or longer to ensure thorough analysis of every critical element.

 Can I do an SEO audit myself using free tools?

-Free tools like Google Search Console, Google PageSpeed Insights, and Screaming Frog’s free version can identify surface-level issues.
-However, a professional audit provides deeper analysis, expert interpretation of findings, strategic prioritisation, and competitive context that free tools alone cannot deliver.
+Free tools like Google Search Console, PageSpeed Insights, and Screaming Frog’s free version can identify surface-level issues.
+However, professional audit services provide deeper analysis, expert interpretation of findings, strategic prioritisation based on business impact, and competitive context that free tools alone cannot deliver.

 How often should I get an SEO audit?

 Most businesses benefit from a comprehensive audit annually, with lighter technical checks quarterly.
-Additional audits are recommended before major website changes, after significant traffic drops, or when switching SEO providers.
+Additional audits are recommended before major website changes, after significant traffic drops, or when switching SEO providers to ensure continuity and catch any inherited issues.

 What is the difference between an SEO audit and ongoing SEO services?

-An audit is a diagnostic snapshot that identifies issues and opportunities.
+An audit is a diagnostic snapshot that identifies issues and opportunities at a point in time.
 Ongoing SEO services involve the continuous work of implementing recommendations, creating content, building links, and monitoring performance.
-The audit typically comes first and informs the ongoing strategy.
+The audit typically comes first and informs the ongoing strategy and prioritisation.

 Will an SEO audit fix my rankings immediately?

 The audit itself does not fix anything.
-It identifies what needs to be fixed and prioritises the work.
+It identifies what needs to be fixed and prioritises the work based on potential impact.
 Implementing the recommendations is what drives improvement.
-Some quick wins may produce results within weeks, while more significant changes take months.
+Some quick wins like fixing broken canonical tags or unblocking important pages may produce results within weeks, while more substantial changes take months.

 What information does the agency need from me to conduct an audit?

-Typically, access to Google Analytics, Google Search Console, and your CMS.
-The agency may also ask about your business goals, target audience, key competitors, and any known issues or recent website changes.
+Typically, access to Google Analytics 4, Google Search Console, and your CMS or website backend.
+The agency may also ask about your business goals, target audience, key competitors, any known issues, and recent website changes that might affect the audit findings.

 Should I get an audit before signing up for monthly SEO services?

 Ideally, yes.
-An audit ensures that your ongoing SEO investment is directed at the right priorities.
-Many agencies include an initial audit as part of their onboarding process for new monthly retainer clients.
+An audit ensures that your ongoing SEO investment is directed at the right priorities from the start.
+Many agencies include an initial audit as part of their onboarding process for new monthly retainer clients, which is a sign of a thorough, strategic approach.

 What if the audit reveals my website needs a complete overhaul?

 This happens more often than you might expect.
-If the audit identifies fundamental structural or technical issues, addressing these may require a phased approach.
-Your SEO provider should help you prioritise the most impactful fixes first and develop a realistic timeline for comprehensive improvements.
+If the audit identifies fundamental structural or technical issues, addressing them may require a phased approach.
+Your SEO provider should help you prioritise the most impactful fixes first and develop a realistic timeline for comprehensive improvements, potentially coordinating with your web development team.